 Our communications team support with proofreading and translations.
 Edits are only made for clarity, or if a post includes content that could jeopardise our patients, our staff or our work in a country or region.

 I'm a member of MSF field staff.
 How do I submit a post for publication?

 It's great that you want to get involved!
-Just email firstname.lastname@example.org, or contact the field communications manager in your country for more information.
+Just email email@example.com, or contact MSF's field communications manager in your country for more information.

 I'd like to blog, but I need some help getting started...